-According to the Eagle’s reports of this fire, the building was lost, but the majority of the contents of the first floor were able to be saved.
+According to the Eagle’s reports of this fire, the building was lost, but most of the contents of the first floor were able to be saved.

 Jan.
-24, 1909: Brazos Pilot and the Bryan Morning Eagle merge after Pilot offices and presses burn in Perkins Building fire eight days earlier.
+24, 1909: Brazos Pilot and Bryan Morning Eagle merge after Pilot offices and presses burn in Perkins Building fire nine days earlier.

 While it does not appear that a lack of water pressure was necessarily an issue in this specific fire, Bryan’s citizens had seen enough.
-Two total-loss fires at two major downtown buildings within a few weeks of one another was not acceptable for a city of Bryan’s stature.
-Bryan needed it’s own municipally-run utility to guarantee safety and security of its residents and property
+Two total-loss fires at two major downtown buildings within a few weeks of each other was not acceptable for a city of Bryan’s stature.
+Bryan needed its own municipally run utility to guarantee the safety and security of its residents and property.

 As for the Opera House and City Hall, the council voted in May to rebuild the structure on its former location, and a separate bond issue for $10,000 was approved later in 1909.